Vadorequest/eclats-de-voix/README.md

 - Docker (https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu) *(Could be installed already if using OVH with a VPS including Docker)*

+## Straight-forward

+Assuming you've got Docker installed and nothing running on port `80`, the whole setup is only a few command lines to put the Ghost blog online:

+1. `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy:alpine`
+1. `docker run -e VIRTUAL_HOST=my-blog.fr,www.my-blog.fr -d --name blog -p 3002:2368 -v /var/www/blog:/var/lib/ghost/content ghost:1.12.1-alpine`

+You now have a Ghost instance running on your `localhost:3002` but also on both http://my-blog.fr and www.my-blog.fr (assuming you got a redirection there for both of them towards your VPS IP).

+Detailled explanations below. *I use `blog.eclats-de-voix` instead of `blog` for my own setup.*

+---

+# Testing/Dev

+If you wanna play around before deploying anything anywhere but on your localhost.

 ## Create and start the docker container

 `docker run -d --name blog.eclats-de-voix -p 3002:2368 -v /var/www/blog.eclats-de-voix:/var/lib/ghost/content ghost:1.12.1-alpine`